intelligence38000/android-docs/src/pages/maps/overview/gestures.md

 Every gesture detector can be enabled/disabled at any time using the `#setEnabled()` method.

-Additionally, every progressive gesture can be interrupted, which will force it to meet start conditions again in order to resume.
+Additionally, every progressive gesture can be interrupted, which will force it to meet start conditions again to resume.
 A popular use case would be to increase the gesture's threshold when another gesture is detected:

 {{
 <CodeLanguageToggle id="enable-and-disable" />